-Computing use is widespread and all staff including administration, caretaker, governors and helpers are included in appropriate awareness raising and training.
-Induction of new staff includes information about Foulds' e-Safety Policy.
+Computing use is widespread and all staff including administration, site manager, governors and helpers are included in appropriate awareness raising and training.
+Induction of new staff includes information about Foulds' Online Safety Policy.
 There are clear procedures for reporting issues.